Gakuto Notsuda

-Gakuto Notsuda (野津田 岳人, Notsuda Gakuto) is a Japanese football player who plays as a midfielder for Thai League club BG Pathum United and the Japan national team.
+Gakuto Notsuda (野津田 岳人, Notsuda Gakuto) is a Japanese football player who plays as a midfielder for Super League club Persib Bandung.

-International
+International career

 Gakuto got called up to the senior Japan squad for the 2022 EAFF E-1 Football Championship.
 On 24 July 2022, he make his international debut against China playing the entire 90 minute.
 He helped Japan to win the tournament at the Toyota Stadium.